 Common Thinking Errors

 Our patterns of thinking can become distorted or exaggerated.
 Some people may notice they struggle to see things positively.
 Below are some of the most common thinking errors.
 Take some time to read through each and notice which ones may apply to your thinking patterns.
-The next time you find yourself feeling anxious, try and notice which thinking errors may be active in that moment.
+The next time you find yourself feeling anxious, try and notice which thinking errors may be active at that moment.

 Only seeing one side.
 Seeing the negative and rejecting any positives